jonnor/projects/currentsource/README.md

 Next steps

 * Do complete test one PCB with CNC-milled traces
+* Document the process with step-by-step instruction with images
+* Make a short video walkthrough
 * Research more safety of lasering reflective materials
 * Make some jig for having good registration between CNC mill and lasercutter.
 [fellesverkstedet/tool-connections](https://github.com/fellesverkstedet/tool-connections) good basis.